neondatabase/postgres-sample-dbs/README.md

 ### Create a database in Postgres

-You can load a dataset into any database in Postgres, but the `psql` commands below assume you have a database named for the dataset.
+You can load a dataset into any database, but the `psql` commands below assume you have a database named for the dataset.
 To create a database, use a create table statement:

 ```sql
 CREATE DATABASE [dbname];
 ```

-If you are using [Neon Postgres](https://neon.tech/), you can also create a database from the [Neon console](https://console.neon.tech/).
+Alternatively, if you are using [Neon Postgres](https://neon.tech/), you can create a database from the [Neon console](https://console.neon.tech/).
 See [Create a database](https://neon.tech/docs/manage/databases#create-a-database) for instructions.

 ### Load data using psql

-Data can be loaded using [psql](https://www.postgresql.org/docs/current/app-psql.html).
+The following sections describe how to load data using the [psql](https://www.postgresql.org/docs/current/app-psql.html) client.

 - [Chinook database](#chinook-database)
 - [Lego database](#lego-database)